MileHacker Logo

 My Son Site Limitations

-• Paths within the My Son complex are unpaved in certain places, uneven, and may have steps.
+• Paths within the My Son complex are not paved in some areas, uneven, and may have steps.

-• This can make wheelchair navigation difficult for the duration of the visit.
+• This can make wheelchair navigation challenging for the duration of the visit.

 • Travelers with significant mobility challenges might find exploration limited.